strangervoid/anisearch-to-myanimelist/README.md

 # anisearch-to-myanimelist

 A little script that converts your exported .json file from anisearch.de and creates a suitable .xml file for import on myanimelist.com 🎌
+Source code's in german here and there but that's probably no biggy since it's for anisearch users who are mainly german anyways.

 If you have issues please contact me on [Twitter](https://twitter.com/voidedmile) or [Discord](https://discord.com/users/104627481767604224)